Maximiliano Urruti: Portland Timbers

 On 9 September 2013, Urruti was traded to Portland Timbers along with an international roster spot for the remainder of the 2013 season in exchange for Bright Dike, a first-round 2015 MLS SuperDraft pick, and allocation money.
 Urruti made his debut for Portland on 14 September, coming on as a substitute in a 1–1 draw with Chivas USA.
 On 29 September, he scored his first Timbers goal in a 1–0 win over the LA Galaxy.
 Urruti ended the regular season with 1 goal from 5 appearances with Portland, helping the Timbers finish top of the Western Conference.
 He made 2 appearances in the playoffs as Portland reached the conference finals, where they lost to Real Salt Lake 5–2 on aggregate.

-Urruti scored his first goal of the 2014 season on 5 April in a 4–4 draw against Cascadia Cup rivals Seattle Sounders.
+Urruti scored his first goal of the 2014 season on 5 April in a 4–4 draw against Cascadia Cup rivals Seattle Sounders FC.
 On 3 May, Urruti scored in the 94th minute to give Portland a 3–2 win over D.C.
 United.
 He scored a brace on 24 May to give the Timbers a 2–1 win over the Columbus Crew.
 Urruti ended the season with 10 goals and 2 assists in 30 MLS regular season appearances.
-However, the Timbers were unable to qualify for the playoffs, finishing 6th in the Western Conference, 1 point behind the Vancouver Whitecaps in the final spot to qualify.
+However, the Timbers were unable to qualify for the playoffs, finishing 6th in the Western Conference, 1 point behind Vancouver Whitecaps FC in the final spot to qualify.
 During the group stage for the 2014–15 CONCACAF Champions League, Urruti made 4 appearances, scored 3 goals, and had 1 assists, but Portland did not advance out of the group.

-On 4 April, 2015, Urruti scored his first goal of the 2015 season to help the Timbers to a 3–1 victory against FC Dallas.
+On 4 April 2015, Urruti scored his first goal of the 2015 season to help the Timbers to a 3–1 victory against FC Dallas.
 He scored the only goal of the match on 27 May to give Portland a 1–0 win over D.C.
 United.
 On 16 June, Urruti scored in extra time to help the Timbers defeat their rivals Seattle 3–1 in a U.S. Open Cup match.
 He got the start in Portland's next cup match, a 2–0 loss to Real Salt Lake.
 On 18 October, Urruti had a goal and an assist as the Timbers beat the LA Galaxy 5–2.
 He ended the regular season with 4 goals and 3 assists from 30 appearances, helping Portland finish 3rd in the Western Conference.
 In the Timber's first game of the playoffs, Urruti came off the bench and scored in the 118th minute to level the score at 2–2 with Sporting Kansas City and send the game to a penalty shoot-out.
 Urruti converted his penalty kick to help Portland win the shoot-out 7–6.
 He would make a further 4 substitute appearances in the playoffs as the Timbers won MLS Cup 2015, defeating the Columbus Crew 2–1 in the final.

 Following the 2015 season, Portland declined Urruti's 2016 contract option.